khulood-rizvi/branching-merging-exercise/branching-merging-worksheet.md

 ![img_1.png](img_1.png)

-- [ ] Commit your changes
+- [X] Commit your changes
-- [ ] Reflect on what you learned about branching and merging.
+- [X] Reflect on what you learned about branching and merging.
 What was the most challenging part?
 What was the most interesting part?

-> Your reflection goes here
+* Honestly, notepad was not showing all the differences between the branches( branching-within merging-exercise.md).So its better to use either Git GUI or PyCharm to view files
+* I learned how to clone from local repository to remote.
+    * first create a repository on github with the name
+    * now on local use git command git clone --mirror https://github.com/repo-name.git
+* If you want to fetch latest project updates .
+Use git fetch https://github.com/repo-name.git.If it shows conflict then resolve it and then use git merge command

 **Done!**
 Or are you?
 There are always new changes to commit ;)